ECMA-262-5 in detail. Chapter 2. Strict Mode.

 Number("08Gb"); // NaN

-As we know, in ES3 assignment to an undeclared identifier creates a new property of the global object (which are often confuse with global variables).
+As we know, in ES3 assignment to an undeclared identifier creates a new property of the global object (which are often confused with global variables).
 This causes also well-known issue related with unintentional polluting of the global scope:

 // non-strict mode